SwissalpS/minetest_drawers/doc/checklist.md

 Controller Output (digiline)
 ----------------------------
+* [ ] channel field is only visible when digilines mod is also installed
 * [ ] changing channel works using formspec
 * [ ] reading channel works with channel copier [digistuff]
 * [ ] setting channel works with channel copier [digistuff]